Loading Courses with Multiple Instructors (Ares 4.7)

-Ares currently does not allow multiple instructors for a course.
-It is only possible to have one-course instructor included in your data.
+Versions of Ares prior to 5.0 do not allow multiple instructors for a course.
+It is only possible to have one course instructor included in your data.
 Courses that are being team-taught should include only one instructor in the CourseUserValidation table; any other instructors should use the UserType of ProxyInstructor.
 If your site does not set up your data this way, the Ares system manager will still enforce this policy.
 The first instructor for the course will be marked as the instructor and any additional users in the CourseUserValidation table whose UserType is set to Instructor will be labeled as a ProxyInstructor in the CourseUsers table.

 There is no way to prevent Ares from modifying the CourseUsers table to correct multiple instructors.
 If you would like your web pages to display a list of multiple instructors you can modify the text that is displayed on the web forms.
 See Modifying the Displayed Instructors Field, below, for further information.